aminezouari52/telemedicine-website/README.md

 ## New

-### AI feature

-- Consultation with AI
-  - Conversation aware

 ## Features

-- Real-time Secure Chat: Private, text-based messaging for doctor-patient communication.
+- Real-time Secure Video Calls: Private, text-based messaging + video calls for doctor-patient communication.
+- AI Doctor assistant for patients that is conversation aware and supports PDF files.
 - Appointment Scheduling: Patients can book consultations with doctors, ensuring a smooth experience.
 - User Profiles: Both doctors and patients have personalized profiles for storing essential information.
 - Real-time Notifications: Receive notifications when your consultation is about to begin, or when a doctor is available.